Best Steps To Grow Chrysanthemums In Containers

 The flower was then adopted by the Japanese, who were so enamoured of it that they elevated it to royalty.
 The chrysanthemum appears on the Emperor's official seal and crest.

 The Supreme Order of the Chrysanthemum is the highest decoration that can be bestowed upon a person in recognition of exceptional national service.

 The Festival of Happiness, one of five traditional festivals, is celebrated on National Chrysanthemum Day in Japan.

 In the 17th century, the chrysanthemum was introduced to European culture.
 The flower took on a very different significance in other European nations, where it became a representation of death and was used at funerals and burials.

 Greek words chrysos, which means gold, and anthemon, which means flower, were used by a Swedish botanist to give the chrysanthemum its name.
 The etymology stems from its Asian ancestry.

-The chrysanthemum is still adored for its late flowering time and vibrant hues.
+The chrysanthemum is still adored for its vibrant hues and late flowering time.
 In America, from August to November, chrysanthemums are frequently used in homecoming corsages and as decorations for porches and balconies.